-However, as long as you are aware of theses short-comings and incorporate the Gupta program into a comprehensive plan, then none of this should be a problem.
+However, as long as you are aware of these shortcomings and incorporate the Gupta program into a comprehensive plan, then none of this should be a problem.

-Again, from what I see online, it appears that a small number of people are achieving "complete" recovery by retraining the amygdala.
-Some people are 25 percent, 50 percent, 80 percent and everything in-between.
-Most people are not recovering within the 6 month period.
+Again, from what I see online, it appears that a small number of people are achieving “complete” recovery by retraining the amygdala.
+Some people are acquiring 25 percent, 50 percent, 80 percent, and everything in-between.
+Most people are not recovering within the 6-month period.
 Many people have been retraining for more than a year.
-A lot of times the retraining is more of a management tool than a "cure" tool, so keep your expectations realistic.
+A lot of times the retraining is more of a management tool than a “cure” tool, so keep your expectations realistic.
 However, it is an excellent management tool that can bring you many benefits that cannot be found elsewhere.

 Possible Reasons I Did Not Achieve Full Recovery

-Now, people who already have one of the brain retraining programs may read this page and say, "the reason she didn't recover completely is because she's talking about toxins all the time."
+Now, people who already have one of the brain retraining programs may read this page and say, “the reason she didn’t recover completely is that she’s talking about toxins all the time.”
 I want to note that I am not talking about toxins all the time.
-I only took out 2 weeks at the end of my 6 month rewiring to write this page and a few moments here and there to update it.
+I only took out 2 weeks at the end of my 6-month rewiring to write this page and a few moments here and there to update it.

 First and foremost, I believe my limbic system trauma is deep and severe and may not be reversible.
 As mentioned before, severe trauma in early childhood can result in permanent and irreversible damage to stress circuits and the limbic system.

 I have had limbic system trauma since I was a child.
-My original trauma was severe, extensive and ongoing sexual, physical and emotional abuse throughout my entire childhood.
+My original trauma was severe, extensive, and ongoing sexual, physical, and emotional abuse throughout my entire childhood.
 There was also neglect and I was abandoned by my primary caregiver.
-I'm now age 53.
-So I have five decades to unravel.
+There were also two rapes, a long history of abusive relationships, a major pesticide poisoning, and more trauma than I have time to write about as a teen and an adult.
+I was age 53 when I began doing these programs.
+So I have decades of trauma to unravel.